jbuchermn/newm/README.md

 sudo pip3 install git+https://github.com/jbuchermn/newm
 ```

-Place configuration in `/etc/newm/config.py` and check, after logging in as `greeter`, that `start-newm` works and show the login panel.
+Place configuration in `/etc/newm/config.py` and check, after logging in as `greeter`, that `start-newm` works and shows the login panel (login itself should not work).
 If it works, set

 ``` toml
 command = "start-newm"